What We Do

-The Animal Services Unit is a part of the Union City Police Department.
-It is currently staffed by one full-time Public Services Officer and one part-time employee seven days a week, except for holidays.
+The Animal Services Unit is a part of the UCPD and is staffed by a Public Services Officer seven days a week, except for holidays.

-Annually, the unit responds to about 1,500 calls for service such as injured animals, requests to pick up animals, removal of dead animals, taking reports of animal bites and removal of snakes.
-The unit also patrols for stray animals, issues citations for leash law violations and investigates complaints of inhumane treatment of animals.
+Annually, we respond to about 1,500 calls for services.
+The types of calls we get include things like injured animals, requests to pick up animals, removal of dead animals, taking reports of animal bites, and removal of snakes.
+We also patrol for stray animals, cite leash law violations, and investigate the inhumane treatment of animals.

 Do I need to license my dog and, if so, when?

-Every dog owner must license their dog when the dog is four months or older.
+You must license your dog when the dog is four months or older.
 This license must be renewed annually.
-Go directly to Dog Licensing
+Get your dog license.

 What do I do about a neighbor's noisy pet and what will be done?

-The Animal Services Unit will respond to complaints of noisy animals.
-An educational brochure is left with the animal's owner and compliance with state and city laws are requested.
-If the noise continues, the matter may be referred to the Alameda County District Attorney's Office for prosecution.
+We do respond to complaints of noisy animals.
+At first, we give an educational brochure to the animal's owner and ask that they comply with state and city laws.
+If the noise continues, we may have to refer the matter to the Alameda County District Attorney's Office for prosecution.

 What happens if I'm bitten by an animal?

-Animal bites are investigated and documented following the guidelines of the State Health & Welfare Agency Department of Health Services for treatment, investigation and control of animal bites.
-Bite reports are not generally taken on rodent bites.
-These can be referred to Alameda County Vector Control at (510) 567-6800.
+We investigate and document animal bites following the guidelines of the State Health & Welfare Agency Department of Health Services for treatment, investigation and control of animal bites.
+We generally do not take reports on rodent bites.
+For rodent bites, please contact Alameda County Vector Control at 510.567.6800.

-Cats are not subject to the city's leash laws.
-The Animal Services Unit does not pick up stray cats.
-Persons who experience property damage due to cats may rent humane live traps from several equipment rental services listed in the telephone directory.
-Cats can be baited and trapped legally.
-Trapped cats can be transported to the Tri-City Animal Shelter in Fremont, located Fremont Police Department at 2000 Stevenson Boulevard in Fremont.
+Cats are not subject to the city's leash laws, and we do not pick up stray cats.
+If you experience property damage due to cats, you may rent humane live traps from several rental services listed in the telephone directory.
+Cats can be baited and trapped legally, then transported to the Tri-City Animal Shelter located at the Fremont Police Department at 2000 Stevenson Boulevard in Fremont.

 If my pet becomes ill, will Animal Services pick it up?

-Sick or injured owned pets should be taken to a veterinarian for treatment or taken to a veterinarian for euthanasia by their owners.
+You should take sick or injured pets that you own to a veterinarian for treatment or euthanasia by their owners.

-Will Animal Services Unit pick up deceased animals, and from where?
+Will Animal Services Unit pick up dead animals, and from where?

-All dead animals are picked up by the Animal Services Unit as soon as possible.
-This includes animals found in public areas as well as on city streets.
-For a fee, we will provide dead animal removal to pet owners.
+We pick up all dead animals as soon as possible.
+This includes animals found in public areas and on city streets.
+For a fee, we will remove deceased pets from residences.

 Where is the Animal Shelter for Union City?

-Does the Animal Services Unit pick-up loose dogs and will they pick-up owner release animals?
+Does the Animal Services Unit pick up loose dogs, and will they pick up owner-released animals?

 Will the Animal Services Unit respond to bee, wasp, or hornet (yellow jacket) complaints?

-The Animal Services Unit does not respond to complaints about insects such as bees, wasps, or hornets.
-Alameda County Vector Control does respond to these problems, and they may be able to help resolve the situation, or pest control companies can handle such matters.
+We do not respond to complaints about insects such as bees, wasps, or hornets.
+Instead, Alameda County Vector Control responds to these problems may be able to resolve the situation.
+Otherwise, pest control companies can handle such matters.

 Are exotic pets allowed in Union City?